andre442/MLP-and-SMV-classification/README.md

-# MPL-and-SMV-classification-
+# MLP-and-SMV-classification-
-Simple comparative of SVM and MPL classifiers using Heart Disease UCI Database
+Simple comparative of SVM and MLP classifiers using Heart Disease UCI Database

 The features of the dataset